bcbio/bcbio-nextgen/docs/contents/configuration.rst

   disambiguation and continue with reads confidently aligned to hg19.
 Affects fusion detection when ``star`` is chosen as the aligner.
 Aligner must be set to a non false value for this to run.
-- ``trim_reads`` Can be set to trim low quality ends or to also trim off, in conjunction with the ``adapters`` field a set of adapter sequences or poly-A tails that could appear on the ends of reads.
-Only used in RNA-seq pipelines, not variant calling.
-[False, read_through].
-Default to False, recommended to leave as False unless running Tophat2.
-- ``min_read_length`` Minimum read length to maintain when ``read_through`` trimming set in ``trim_reads``.
-Defaults to 20.
--  ``adapters`` If trimming adapter read through, trim a set of stock adapter sequences.
-Allows specification of multiple items in a list, for example [truseq, polya] will trim both TruSeq adapter sequences and polyA tails.
-Valid items are [truseq, illumina, nextera, polya].
-   In small RNA pipeline, bcbio'll try to detect the adapter using DNApi.
-   If you set up this parameter, then bcbio'll use this value instead.
--  ``custom_trim`` A list of sequences to trim from the end of reads, for example: [AAAATTTT, GGGGCCCC]
 - ``align_split_size``: Increase parallelization of alignment.
 As of 0.9.8,
   bcbio will try to determine a useful parameter and you don't need to set this.
   If you manually set it, bcbio will respect your specification.
 Set to false